 Getting out of the way of an approaching shock zone requires a good temporal sense of what is expected to soon happen.
 This was added by alternating between maps of both current cue card angular time and the next time frame ahead.
 Either way the time dependent room related memory RoomAvoidBit(X, Y, Time) has to be given a time frame to recall, even where that is present time.
 Only difference is that more than one moment in time is recalled.
 It this way ahead of time knows when it's in the way of the shock zone and gets out of there pronto.

-The origin of this behavior was believed to be a learned instinct that slowly developed over millions of years of time from blundering animals passing on slightly less blundering behavioral traits to offspring.
-But if as this model suggests it's actually the result of activity patterns in a network of cells that for the most part always had the ability to provide these internal representations then it's much more likely to have existed when multicellular animals first appeared.
-There are then no complex brain centers that had to slowly be programmed or hardwired.
-The origin of our complex navigational behaviors is here best explained by the activity patterns in relatively simple cellular networks.
+This navigation system demonstrates how simple it is to organize a network that provides navigational intuition like we have.
+Even where some tweaking is possible it still works surprisingly well.
+It helps explain why animals (insects are also animals) seem born with a navigational ability that is there from the start.
+The origin of this behavior in living animals does not have to be a learned instinct that slowly developed over many millions of years of time by blundering animals passing on slightly less blundering behavioral traits to offspring.
+It's possible for these neural navigational networks to have existed when multicellular animals first appeared, just prior to the Cambrian Explosion.
+There are then no complex brain centers that had to slowly be “programmed” or hardwired.
+The origin of these inherent navigational behaviors may best explained by the activity patterns in these relatively simple cellular networks.